lfit/releng-global-jjb/README.md

 Optional parameters:

 **branch**: is the git branch to build from.
+**git-url**: is used to override the GIT_URL environment variable.
+Should not
+             be necessary in most cases.
+Mainly used by LF projects such as global-jjb and lftools.
 **jjb-version**: is the version of JJB to install in the build minion.

 ## Archiving logs in Jobs